louis-e/PSL-Leaderboard-System/README.md

 # PSL-Leaderboard-System
 A simple and open source Leaderboard system written in PHP.

 IMPORTANT: PSL is insecure.
 It can be manipulated by spying the network traffic or by decompiling your application.
+This is only for demonstration.
 Use at your own risk.

 ### What can you do with PSL?